-Yes, the manufacturing of gummy supplements, like all food-grade and dietary supplement production, is governed by a comprehensive set of occupational health and safety standards.
-These regulations are designed to protect workers from potential hazards in the manufacturing environment while ensuring the integrity and safety of the final product.
+Gummy supplement manufacturing workers aren't left to fend for themselves.
+Like all food-grade and dietary supplement production, the field is governed by a set of occupational health and safety standards designed to protect both them and the product.

-Worker safety in a supplement manufacturing facility is overseen by several overlapping regulatory bodies and standards:
+Worker safety in a supplement manufacturing facility is overseen by several regulatory bodies and standards:

 - Occupational Safety and Health Administration (OSHA): This federal agency sets and enforces mandatory standards for workplace safety.
-Key areas relevant to gummy manufacturing include:
+Relevant areas for gummy manufacturing include:

 - Hazard Communication (HAZCOM) for safe handling of chemical ingredients.